DeanGarofalo/Homelab/README.md

 <br>
 <br>

-<small>Disclaimer: This is a fork of my actual homelab, the only difference is I have removed a couple of helm charts here that I didn't want to display (they revolve around multimedia), and on the off chance I accidentally expose a non encrypted secret.
-I do have a pre-commit script that runs sops on the folder structure, but I'd rather be safe than sorry.</small>
+<sup><sub>Disclaimer: This is a fork of my actual homelab, the only difference is I have removed a couple of helm charts here that I didn't want to display (they revolve around multimedia), and on the off chance I accidentally expose a non encrypted secret.
+I do have a pre-commit script that runs sops on the folder structure, but I'd rather be safe than sorry.</sup></sub>